Friedrich Heinrich Jacobi: Influences on Fichte's 1794 Wissenschaftslehre

-As we shall tell from the use of certain terms, Fichte concerned the same topic with Jacobi.
+As we shall tell from the use of certain terms, Fichte addressed the same topic as Jacobi.
 Furthermore, this proximity in ways of searching for unconditional ontological foundation was directly acknowledged by Fichte:

 Auch darüber hätten sie sich bei ]acobi belehren können, welcher diesen Punkt, sowie noch viele andere Punkte, von denen sie gleichfalls nichts wissen, völlig ins reine gebracht.

 They could also have learned about this at Jacobi, which brought this point, as well as many other points, of which they also know nothing, completely in the clear.